17 Feb Fall asleep faster. Sleep deeper. Wake up with the energy you used to have.

 - Autonomic arousal (how switched-on or calm you are) – shaped by stress, breathing, and recovery

-When these systems are getting the right inputs during the day, sleep takes care of itself at night.
+When these systems are getting the right inputs during the day (from morning to evening), sleep takes care of itself at night.
 When they’re not, no amount of sleep hygiene will fix it.

 Once you understand how these systems work, you can experiment with them.
 Adjust your inputs.
 Observe the shifts in sleep, and by extension in energy, focus, and moods.
 It’s not about willpower, gadgets, or perfect routines.
 It’s about learning what your body responds to and designing your day around it.